AdobeDocs/app-builder/src/pages/guides/runtime_guides/system_settings.md

 ## Sequences and timeout

-For sequences invoked in a blocking manner, the execution time of every action in the sequence must be 60 seconds or less.
-The system will allow setting a higher timeout value for the sequence, but it will be ignored and the 60-second per action limit will be enforced.
+When invoking a sequence in a blocking manner, there is a 60-second limit for timeout that can't be changed.
+This means the sum of the execution times of all actions in the sequence must be 60 seconds or less.
+You can specify a timeout value greater than 60 seconds, but the system will ignore it and impose the 60-second limit.

-If one of your actions needs more than 60 seconds, then the only solution is to invoke a non-blocking action using the OpenWhisk npm module.
+If one of your actions needs more than 60 seconds (therefore putting the sequence over the limit), the only solution is to invoke it as a non-blocking action using the OpenWhisk npm module.
 So, using the example above, you could have `actionA` calling another action in a non-blocking manner.
 You can see an example of how to do this [here](asynchronous_calls.md).

 ## Using pre-warmed containers